-Section 2.
+Section 1.
 Promotions and Disqualification.
-Appointments to the promoted ranks shall be made by promotion from the next lowest rank, providing the employee considered for the promotion is qualified for the position.
-No Firefighter classed employee shall be eligible to take a promotional examination unless he/she has served a total of sixty (60) months in a lower non-officer classification from the most recent date of hire to the Piqua Fire Department.
+Appointment to the promoted ranks shall be made by promotion from the next lowest rank, providing the employee considered for the promotion is qualified for the position.
+A fire officer shall not be able to take a promotional examination with less than 12 months in their current position, unless the process is not competitive.
 If the person is disqualified by the Chief or City Manager, the reasons for such disqualification shall be presented in writing to the person so disqualified.
 A disqualification may constitute a grievance and be processed in accordance with Article 7.

-- A. Testing, scoring from the position of Firefighter to the next promoted rank shall be as follows:
+- A. Testing.
+Scoring from the position of Captain to Assistant Chief shall be as follows:

-- 1. Written test 50%
+- 1. Written Test 50%

 - 2. Assessment Center 50%

-- 3. Seniority points per O.R.C.
-124.45
+- 3. Seniority points per ORC 123.4

-The written test and the assessment center shall each be scored with a maximum score of 100%.
+The written test and assessment center shall each be scored with a maximum score of 100%.
 The written test score and the assessment center score shall each be divided by two, with the results added together for the final score (before the addition of seniority points).
-E.g., if the written score is 80% and the assessment center score is 90%, the final score will be 85%.
-A firefighter must score at least 70% on the written test to go on to the assessment center.
-There will be no minimum passing score on the assessment center.
+E.g. if the written score is 80% and the assessment center score is 90% the final score will be 85%.
+The candidate must score at least 70% on the written test to go on to the Assessment Center.
+There will be no minimum passing score on the Assessment Center.

-- B. The City Manager shall make promotional appointments in order of their rank on the certified list with the highest score being first and so on. - C. Testing and scoring for assistant fire chief shall be governed by the City's Civil Service Rules.
+B. The Director of the Civil Service Commission shall appoint members in the order of their rank on the certified eligibility list, the highest score being first and so on.